bluecats/bluecats-docs-edge/edge-0.2.X/getting-started-edge-endpoints.md

     - [BlueCats Beacon Health](#application---bluecats-beacon-health)
 - [Example UDP Server](getting-started-edge-applications.md#example---receiving-data-with-a-simple-udp-server)

-BlueCats Edge provides the ability to send your data that you want to various endpoint types (UDP, MQTT, or HTTP) and message formats (CSV, JSON, or Binary).
+The Edge Relay provides the ability to send your data that you want to various endpoint types (UDP, MQTT, or HTTP) and message formats (CSV, JSON, or Binary).
 With the Edge you can:

 - Configure network settings for connectivity to local network and the internet.
 The BlueCats Edge is a Wireless Access Point providing advanced network configuration options if required.
 - View beacons in range of the Edge with Live View.